flucoma/learn-website/README.md

 ```

 In the `scripts` folder you will find a file called `preprocess.js`.
 This will parse the `.svx` pages and return some JSON data that is then stored in the `static` folder of this website.
 This is used to programatically generate the pages, links, tags, related content references and a database for fuzzy searching.

+You can learn more about the site's structure by visiting the [meta-documentation](https://github.com/flucoma/meta-documentation).